Sunset’s Most Popular Vegetarian Recipes

 Thomas J. Story

-The recipes you loved most this year, from cauliflower to cilantro pesto and roasted kabocha squash
+The recipes you love most, from cauliflower to cilantro pesto and roasted kabocha squash.

-Over the past twelve months, you baked, braised, and roasted your way through Sunset’s collection of recipes.
+You baked, braised, and roasted your way through Sunset’s collection of recipes.
 You made weeknight pasta in September, swapped pumpkin for kabocha in October, and are still working your way through the recipes you should be cooking in December.
-With the year coming to a close, we rounded up the recipes you read and loved most in 2019.
+With the year coming to a close, we rounded up the recipes you read and loved most.
 You’ll see popular Sunset classics that you refer to year after year, new recipes we just published, and new-ish recipes (within the past few years) that are still near and dear to our hearts—and clearly yours, too.

 Roasted Cauliflower with Cilantro-Pecan Pesto